'It's getting worse': how the COVID-19 pandemic affected immigration in the United States

 This week, the future of more than 1 million international students attending universities in the United States has become uncertain.

 On Monday, July 6, the U.S. Immigration and Customs Police (ICE) announced that international students attending online courses only may need to transfer to other universities or leave the United States.
 It is worth noting that distance education is becoming more common as universities move away from individual studies in a pandemic.

 Among these students was Shreya Toussou.
 Over the past three years, a 21-year-old graduate student at UC Berkeley has lived and studied in the United States.
 But now she can easily be deported from the place that she already calls home because of her busy university course.

 “We really don't know what's going on.
 Everyone is trying to find ways to plan a one-to-one lesson, but there are not many options, ”says Tussu, who is also president of the International Students Association in Berkeley.

 On the subject: How to find a free U.S. immigration attorney: three proven ways

 Just a few days ago, companies and foreign workers experienced a similar state of anxiety.
 Many people trying to come to the U.S. on green cards have learned that this will not be possible before the end of the year.

-“It is likely that during this large-scale crisis, not only of public health, but also of the country's economy, the administration’s agenda will be revised,” said Sarah Pearce, an analyst at the Institute for Migration Policy, based in Washington.
+“It is likely that during this massive crisis of not only public health, but also the country's economy, the administration's agenda will be redefined,” said Sarah Pearce, an analyst at the Migration Policy Institute based in Washington.